npm/rfcs/accepted/0000-sbom-command.md

 ## Summary

-Update the npm CLI with a new command which will generate a Software Bill of Materials (SBOM) for the current project.
+Update the npm CLI with a new command which will generate a Software Bill of Materials (SBOM) containing an inventory of the current project's dependencies.
 Users will have the option to generate an SBOM conforming to either the [Software Package Data Exchange (SPDX](https://spdx.github.io/spdx-spec/v2.3/)) or [CycloneDX](https://cyclonedx.org/specification/overview/) specifications.

 ## Motivation